 Non-cyclists will enjoy a relaxing day on board the barge as they take in the views and soak up the scenes of the Mekong Delta river life.

 Today you’ll have the option to choose between a morning ride and afternoon on the ship, or morning on the ship and afternoon ride… unless you want to try both!
 Our morning ride takes us through the busy floating villages and river commerce of My Tho, and ends at a local home for a traditional Vietnamese lunch.

 If you choose to pursue the afternoon ride, we’ll cycle along towards Cai Be: another town built on a mix of land and water.
 This village is full of friendly children, so be prepared to stop and smile or wave at kids biking to school in their blue and whites.
 Our ship anchors near Cai Be so we can enjoy a flavorful Vietnamese meal in town.

 Another relaxing day awaits the non-riders, with a few activities to make the most of their day while the cyclists are out on the bikes.

 Cruise & Cycle to Cao Lanh

 Again today you have the option to choose whether or not to ride in the morning, afternoon, or both.
 The morning cycling route takes us along the riverbanks from Cai Be to the pleasant colonial town of Sa Dec, where we’ll devour lunch before boarding the ship again to rejoin the non-riders.

 Should you choose the afternoon ride, you’ll saddle up on your bike and pedal through narrow, shaded paths past locals hard at work weaving mats, building boats, and transporting a wide variety of colorful fruits and veggies to the market.
-Our ride ends near the busy city of Cao Lanh, then we board the ship again to stop near the Chau Doc canal for the night.
+Our ride ends near the busy city of Cao Lanh, then we board the barge again to stop near the Chau Doc canal for the night.

 Bike & Boat into Cambodia